Frankgu3528/FrankGu3528/README.md

    <img src="https://komarev.com/ghpvc/?username=FrankGu3528">
 </a>

-I’m currently a junior in Zhejiang University, majoring in statistics.
+I’m currently an undergraduate in Zhejiang University, majoring in statistics.
+I also spent some time at HKUST and Yale.
-I spent two and a half year in Hang Zhou, a semester in HKUST, Hong Kong.
-Currently I am at Yale Univerisity, New Haven.

 I am broadly interest in NLP, especially in RAG and long-context LLMs.
 Becides research, I like photography and trading.